JamesBarwell/rpi-gpio.js/README.md

 #### setup(channel [, direction, edge], callback)
 Sets up a channel for read or write.
 Must be done before the channel can be used.
 * channel: Reference to the pin in the current mode's schema.
 * direction: The pin direction, pass either DIR_IN for read mode or DIR_OUT for write mode.
-You can also pass DIR_LOW or DIR_HIGH to use write mode with a specific initial "hot" state.
+You can also pass DIR_LOW or DIR_HIGH to use the write mode and specify an initial state of 'off' or 'on' respectively.
 Defaults to DIR_OUT.
 * edge: Interrupt generating GPIO chip setting, pass in EDGE_NONE for no interrupts, EDGE_RISING for interrupts on rising values, EDGE_FALLING for interrupts on falling values or EDGE_BOTH for all interrupts.
 Defaults to EDGE_NONE.
 * callback: Provides Error as the first argument if an error occurred.